hphelion/docs.hpcloud.com/An-Introduction-To-Using-CDN-With-Object-Storage.md

 ---
 # An Introduction To Using CDN With Object Storage
-The HP Cloud CDN enables objects with public access in HP Cloud Object Storage to be available over a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network "Wikipedia: Content delivery network").
+The HP Cloud CDN enables objects in HP Cloud Object Storage to be available over a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network "Wikipedia: Content delivery network").
+CDNs allow objects to be fetched from locations close to users enabling users to download the objects more quickly.
 This article provides an introduction into how the CDN works with object storage and some basic ways you can use it.

 ## Making Objects Available To The CDN
 Containers within object storage are private by default, meaning that only those with API, [CLI](https://docs.hpcloud.com/cli), or [console](https://console.hpcloud.com) access to the containers can read or write to the objects within them.
 A container can be toggled to be public, allowing all objects within the container to be openly available.
 When this happens, the container and each object within the container gets a URL that can be shared.

-Once a container is public, there is a new option available to make the objects in a container available over the CDN.
-By enabling this the container and the objects within a container will have two additional public URLs.
-The additional URLs are to the object via a CDN in [SSL](https://en.wikipedia.org/wiki/HTTPS "Wikipedia: HTTP Secure") and non-SSL forms.
+A second and similar option available is to CDN enable a container.
+By enabling this the container and the objects within a container will have two public URLs pointing to a CDN to obtain the objects.
+The URLs are to the object via a CDN in [SSL](https://en.wikipedia.org/wiki/HTTPS "Wikipedia: HTTP Secure") and non-SSL forms.

-All of these URLs are available through the console and the API.
+All of these URLs are available through the console, CLIs, and the API.

 ## Caching On The CDN
 When objects are updated and distributed over a CDN understanding how caching works is important.
 For example, if caching is setup for a container over the CDN for 30 days and an object is updated some users will have to wait 30 days to see the update.